 Everyone is looking for the next super stat or mind-boggling insight, and you can’t blame them.
-In every sector, disruptors are appearing with a more customer-centric approaches.
+In every sector, disruptors are appearing with more customer-centric approaches.
 But what sets the best advertisers and agencies apart?
-As Ben Royce, Google's Head of Performance Data, explains, It is not the quality of insight, but how fast they get there.
+As Ben Royce, Google's Head of Performance Data, explains, it is not the quality of insight, but how fast they get there.

 Thanks to leaps in computing power, cloud based analytics, and data science techniques, advertisers and agencies are building systems that generate marketing insights to supplement their research programs.
 60% of enterprises1 are in the process of adopting AI.
 Call it the “disruption of insight” if you like.
 In this article, we'll share a number of developments we are seeing in the area of AI and marketing that enable this disruption.

 While machines cannot feel emotion, they can detect it, as long as they have properly trained models.
 With techniques like embedding, machines can understand the emotional signals coming from text based on previous training.
 This isn’t new, but in these models, emotion labels are in relation to each other.
 For example, a machine will not know how sadness feels, but it does know it is close to bittersweet and far away from happy.
 There are countless applications for this in marketing, from sentiment analysis on social or in press, to customer service.
 For instance, a practical use-case would be the prioritization of incoming customer emails based on emotion.
 This leads to faster insight into the customers who need the most help through routing an emotional customer to the agent who handles that emotion the best.

 The science of software reading our writing is called natural language processing and it is bearing some reliable fruit thanks to machine learning.
 This kind of text mining has been used for years, but the accuracy and speed at which we can do it has reached new heights.
 It can now be measured in milliseconds, not days.